-The city is centred on Harvard Square, which is a gathering spot that reflects the international culture of its learning community as well as the influence of its students, residents and business owners.
-Surrounding the square and lining the streets that spread out from Harvard Square are dozens of bookstores and music shops, cafes and coffee houses and restaurants.
-Harvard Square is a lively mixture of students and professors, buskers, the homeless, evangelists and political campaigners, and is a great place to have a cup of coffee, watch the activity and soak up the atmosphere.
-Harvard University occupies one side of the square.
+Just across the Charles River from Boston, Cambridge is actually a city in its own right.
+But the two cities are so closely associated that many people believe them to be one and the same.
+Cambridge is home to two of the most prestigious centres for education in the country, Harvard University and the Massachusetts Institute of Technology.
+It has a young and vibrant atmosphere due to the 30,000 university students from around the world that reside and study here.
+The city centres on Harvard Square, a gathering spot that reflects the international culture of its learning community as well as the influence of its students, residents, and business owners.
+Surrounding the square and lining the streets that spread out from Harvard Square are dozens of bookstores and music shops, cafes, coffee houses, and restaurants.
+Harvard Square, occupied on one side by the university, is a lively mixture of students and professors, buskers, evangelists, and political campaigners, and is a great place to have a cup of coffee, watch the activity, and soak up the atmosphere.

 Transport: The subway Red Line to Harvard Square from Boston Common's Park Street Station.